OkuM1/mes-mendix-dash/README.md

 A minimal project simulating a Manufacturing Execution System (MES) with:

-- 🧠 FastAPI mock MES API
+- 🧠 FastAPI mock MES API with create and query endpoints
 - 📊 ETL pipeline in Pandas
 - ✅ Order KPI extraction
+- 🧪 Pytest unit tests
 - 🧰 Makefile automation
+- 💾 SQLite data persistence
+- ⏱️ Optional ETL scheduler

 ## How to Run